RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 ---
 layout: page
 tags: [Volume]
-page_title: Creating an encrypted volume
+page_title: Volume types & encrypted volumes
----
 ---

 # Requirements to create an encrypted volume

 In order to create an encrypted volume, the user needs to have the creator or admin barbican role on the project.